Lyubomir-Todorov/i-owe-you-discord-bot/README.md

     ### Production

 -   Run `npm build`, followed by `npm start`

-## Setting up the spreadsheet

--   Create a copy of the spreadsheet from [here](https://docs.google.com/spreadsheets/d/1q5OcvyquNueBPlrWIpHoLVws0KlqHMnxC8Mc56Tnki8/copy#gid=1759934342)
--   Share the spreadsheet with the email found in the service account JSON file, make sure to give it edit permissions
+-   Hosting on a service such as Railway or Render is recommended.
+Make sure to set the environment variables in the hosting service.

 ## Setting up in your server

 -   Create a new Discord application and bot [here](https://discord.com/developers/applications)
+-   Copy the bot token and add it to your `.env` file
--   Under the bot menu, enable `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT`
+-   Under `Bot`, enable `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT`
     ![Discord privileged gateway intents](images/discord-intents.png)
--   Under the OAuth2 menu, select the client ID and add it to your `.env` file
+-   Under `OAuth2`, select the client ID and add it to your `.env` file
     ![Discord OAuth2](images/discord-oauth.png)
+-   Finally, head to `Installatation`.
+Set `Install link` to `Discord provided link` and use it to invite the bot to your server
+-   Create a text channel strictly for the bot to post messages in.
+This is where the bot will post balance updates and other messages.
+Restrict permissions to only allow the bot to send messages in this channel.